 Choosing the right keywords benefits all your subsequent digital marketing activities, such as developing a URL hierarchy, writing content, and executing on-page SEO.
 In other words, you must nail your keyword selection.

-Keywords and search queries aren’t just abstract concepts floating out there in space.
-In many ways, they represent your target customers.
 That’s why keyword research tasks should be calculated and intentional.
-If you run a roofing company in Hartford, CT, you aren’t going to want clicks from people in New York City.
+If you run a roofing company in Hartford, CT, you won’t want clicks from people in New York City.

 National Keywords

-Don’t worry.
 Local websites aren’t competing against everyone in the country for the same term.
 So high-volume keywords like roofer, roofing company, roofing services, etc., depend on the searcher’s location.
-Before starting their more extensive keyword research, every roofer should be aware of the top roofing keywords.
-These terms are the basis of your overall strategy.

 Local Keywords